sarfogate/acad_web/content/publication/esf_inter_hiv_23/index.md

 publication: ''
 publication_short: ''

-abstract: This study explored the use of Random Survival Forests (RSF) to predict the time to resolution of missing persons cases in Montana.
-RSF was compared to traditional methods like the Cox proportional hazards model and Kaplan-Meier curves.
-While RSF showed promise in terms of prediction error, its performance was comparable to the Cox model, especially over time.
-Important factors influencing resolution time, as identified by RSF, included age, region, reservation status, and race.
+abstract: This study evaluated the effectiveness of a 3R model-based behavioral intervention to promote cervical cancer screening among HIV-positive women in Ghana.
+The intervention group, receiving voice-recorded messages, achieved a high screening rate compared to the control group.
+Additionally, a high prevalence of high-risk HPV genotypes was observed.
+The intervention proved acceptable, feasible, and appropriate, leading to increased screening and early detection of pre-cancerous lesions.

 # Summary.
 An optional shortened abstract.
 summary: ''